-Once your account has been created you will still be able to make changes or add additional services (meals, shuttle…).
+Once your account has been created, you will still be able to make changes or add additional services (meals, shuttle, etc.).

-It is impossible to resell your bib to another person.
-The cancellation insurance proposed at the time of your registration is provided for this purpose.
+It is impossible to resell your race number to another person.

 Registration is possible on the spot: